MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-where-to-find-the-hardest-demon.md

 # How To View The Geometry Dash Demon List

-The Geometry Dash Demon List is accessible on [Pointercrate.com](https://www.pointercrate.com), the home of the Geometry Dash Demon List.
+The Geometry Dash Demon List is accessible on [www.pointercrate.com](https://www.pointercrate.com), the home of the Geometry Dash Demon List.

 Pointercrate is just the website that has the Demon List on it and is not the Geometry Dash Demon List itself.

-Once on the Pointercrate website, press the **Geometry Dash Demon List** button
+Once on the Pointercrate website, press the **Geometry Dash Demon List** button (you may need to press it twice if a menu shows up) or go to [www.pointercrate.com/demonlist/](https://www.pointercrate.com/demonlist/).

 # How To Use The Geometry Dash Demon List